All new writing is on Substack.

 You Are Your Favorite

-It’s not a self esteem thing.
+It’s not a self-esteem thing.
 Or any kind of positive attitude or affirmation.
-It’s a very real inner knowing, deep in the bones, that this Being is who I want to be.
-I wouldn’t trade her in for any other human, if given the chance.
+It’s a very real inner knowing, deep in the bones, that this is who I want to be.
+I wouldn’t trade her in for any other human if given the chance.
+I want this body—with these arms, this face, these desires, these challenges.
+I don’t want their body, their life.
+Every detail—my nails and hair and hips and skin—with all of its ‘flaws’—I want it all.
+It’s built perfectly for me and my purposes.

 A New Story

-Of the many streams of information that came in, one had to do with a new story on Earth.
+Of the many streams of information that came in, one had to do with a new story on earth.
 I could see that there has been an old story—a story of separation, of light vs dark, good vs bad, and generally a win-loss set up.
 This set up is in every human domain—money/finance, schooling, sports, relationship.. you name it.
-A chess board is a good metaphor (and, to be honest, a real life reflection) of the set up—two sides engaging in an elaborate game to win the others’ pieces.
-A war, a fight, and with a zero sum (only one winner).
+A chess board is a good metaphor for the set up—two sides engaging in an elaborate game to win the others’ pieces.
+A war, a fight, and with a zero-sum (only one winner).

-The reality of Life is that there is infinite possibility and potential.
-But we need a wider view on the programs we’ve been living out, in order to have the freedom to change them, to write new code.
+The reality of life is that there is infinite possibility and potential.
+But we need a wider view of the programs we’ve been living out, in order to have the freedom to change them, to write new code.

 Built Ins